 - Modulo, exponentiation

-String operators (STARTS WITH, ENDS WITH, CONTAINS) are not supported, though equivalent results can be obtained using string functions.
+String operators (STARTS WITH, ENDS WITH, CONTAINS) are supported.

 - RedisGraph provides the